guylando/Convert-Icons-To-Font-Awesome/README.md

 # ToAF
-Easy little css that helps convert your icons to Font-Awesome icons
+Easy little css that helps converting your icons to Font-Awesome icons

 Inspiration: @afreeland wrote on stackoverflow an idea of how to convert icons to Font-Awesome icons: http://stackoverflow.com/questions/13862963/jqgrid-pager-area-using-font-awesome-icons/25085687#25085687